beidemichael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley - script that displays a confused smiley "(Ôo)' 1-confused_smiley - script that displays a confused smiley "(Ôo)' 9-duplicate_last_line - script that duplicates the last line of the file iacta
+1-confused_smiley - script that displays a confused smiley "(Ôo)' 1-confused_smiley - script that displays a confused smiley "(Ôo)' 9-duplicate_last_line - script that duplicates the last line of the file iacta 100-empty_casks - command that finds all empty files and directories in the current directory and all sub-directories.